-Fig. 3.- The effects of sky subtraction errors on the photometry of bright galaxies.
-Upper panel: The error in the r band model magnitude of simulated galaxies with an n=1 (exponential) profile (blue hexagons) and an n=4 (de Vaucouleurs) profile (red crosses) as determined by the photometric pipeline, as a function of magnitude.
-Fifteen galaxies are simulated at each magnitude for each profile.
-Also shown are the analogous results from Hyde & Bernardi (unpublished) for three early-type galaxy samples: 54 nearby (z < 0.03) early-type galaxies from the ENEAR catalog (da Costa et al. 2000) in black; 280 brightest cluster galaxies from the C4 catalog (Miller et al. 2005) in green; and 9000 early-type galaxies from the Bernardi et al. (2003a) analysis in magenta.
-Lower panel: The fractional error in the scale size r_e as a function of magnitude from the simulations and the Hyde & Bernardi analysis.
+Fig. 3.-Effects of sky subtraction errors on the photometry of bright galaxies.
+Top: Error in the r-band model magnitude of simulated galaxies with an n = 1 (exponential) profile (blue hexagons) and an n = 4 (de Vaucouleurs) profile (red crosses) as determined by the photometric pipeline, as a function of magnitude.
+There are 15 galaxies simulated at each magnitude for each profile.
+Also shown are the analogous results from J. B. Hyde & M. Bernardi (2007, unpublished) for three early-type galaxy samples: 54 nearby (z < 0.03) early-type galaxies from the ENEAR catalog (da Costa et al. 2000) in black; 280 brightest cluster galaxies from the C4 catalog (Miller et al. 2005) in green; and 9000 early-type galaxies from the Bernardi et al. (2003a) analysis in magenta.
+Bottom: Fractional error in the scale size r_e as a function of magnitude from the simulations and the J. B. Hyde & M. Bernardi analysis.